Snowblind019/AWS-Journeys-Edge/README.md

 ### 2026-07-10

 2.4 done — Detective and scoping an investigation.
 Drove the workflow off a sample GuardDuty finding, built the wrong answers (scoping off one finding, hand-querying Athena, acting on severity alone), then ran the correct path: pivot into Detective, validate the entity against its baseline, follow the finding group to the full multi-stage sequence, pull IoCs and MITRE TTPs, and hand the scoped set to response, since one finding isn't one incident and severity is priority not truth.

+### 2026-07-11

+2.5 done — automated remediation.
+Learned the three event paths (GuardDuty Finding, Security Hub Imported for automatic, Custom Action for human-in-the-loop), built the wrong answers (auto-terminate everything is a self-DoS, an automation rule can't touch the resource, one admin Lambda with hardcoded creds), then built the correct pipeline: precise EventBridge match (Sample false, Workflow NEW), an SSM runbook under least privilege, close the loop, and a human gate for destructive actions, and placed ASR as the prebuilt org-wide answer.